NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/UserParamHolder.rst

 .. warning::

-    Afer calling this function you should call :func:`refreshUserParamsGUI()<NatronEngine.UserParamHolder.refreshUserParamsGUI>` to refresh the user interface.
+    After calling this function you should call :func:`refreshUserParamsGUI()<NatronEngine.UserParamHolder.refreshUserParamsGUI>` to refresh the user interface.
 The refreshing is done in a separate function because it may be expensive and thus allows you to make multiple changes to user parameters at once while keeping the user interface responsive.